2018–19 DFB-Pokal: Match rules

 Teams met in one game per round.
-Matches took place for 90 minutes, with two halves of 45 minutes.
-If still tied after regulation, 30 minutes of extra time were played, consisting of two periods of 15 minutes.
+Matches took place for 90 minutes, with two halves of 45 minutes each.
+If still tied after regulation, 30 minutes of extra time were played, consisting of two periods of 15 minutes each.
 If the score was still level after this, the match was decided by a penalty shoot-out.
-A coin toss decided who took the first penalty.
+A coin toss would decide who took the first penalty.
 A total of seven players were allowed to be listed on the substitute bench, with up to three substitutions being allowed during regulation.
 After approval by the IFAB in 2016, the use of a fourth substitute was allowed in extra time as part of a pilot project.
 From the quarter-finals onward, a video assistant referee was appointed for all DFB-Pokal matches.
 Though technically possible, VAR was not used for home matches of Bundesliga clubs prior to the quarter-finals in order to provide a uniform approach to all matches.